 The DV numbers were based upon the amounts of a vitamin needed to prevent a deficiency of that vitamin and then a margin of error was added.
 Research is showing that the DV recommended amount of vitamins and minerals may be less than the amount needed to achieve optimum health.

 Some nutritionists believe the DV has not kept up with the findings of new research.
-They believe that the recommended amount of certain vitamins and minerals should be 2-5 times more than the current USDA's recommendation and in some cases even more.
+They believe that the recommended amount of certain vitamins and minerals should be two to five times more than the current USDA's recommendation and in some cases even more.

 With the way foods are grown and prepared today it is believed that the majority of people do not receive even the USDA"s daily recommended amount of vitamins and minerals from food alone, and with new scientific findings showing that the DV's may need to be increased it is even more unlikely that food alone will provide the amount of vitamins and minerals a person needs for optimum health.